A light potato salad with a satisfying creamy tanginess from the combination of olive oil, vinegar and herbs.

 - Pinch salt

-- ¼ cup lemon juice, white wine or apple cider vinegar
+- ¼ cup lemon juice, or apple cider vinegar

 - ½ teaspoon salt